estuary/examples/README.md

 # Estuary Flow Examples

 This repository is a collection of example projects utilizing Estuary Flow.
+See subdirectories for specific projects and instructions.

-Check out the full tutorial here:
+For more, check out the Estuary [blog](https://estuary.dev/blog/) and [documentation](https://docs.estuary.dev/).